Enforcement

 Quick Take on FARA

-Global Editor-in-Chief Rebecca Hughes Parker discusses the Foreign Agents Registration Act (FARA) in this short video.
+The Anti-Corruption Report discusses the Foreign Agents Registration Act (FARA) in this short video.
 For our three-part guide to FARA and the new risk environment, see here.

 ACR Editor Discusses Using Artificial Intelligence to Support Anti-Corruption Compliance